rogerwelin/cassowary/README.md

 - **CI Friendly**: Well-suited to be part of a CI pipeline step
 - **Flexible metrics**: Prometheus metrics (pushing metrics to Prometheus PushGateway), JSON file
 - **Configurable**: Able to pass in arbitrary HTTP headers
-- **Cross Platform**: One single pre-built binary for Windows, Mac OSX and Windows
+- **Cross Platform**: One single pre-built binary for Linux, Mac OSX and Windows